RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 ### 1.3 Example of displaying questions

-#### 1.3.1 **Display the quetstions with answerType of *SELECT_SINGLE***
+#### 1.3.1 **Display the questions with answerType of *SELECT_SINGLE***

 ![](images/question-image3.png)

-The select options tegother with the feeDescriptions will also be loaded
+The select options together with the feeDescriptions will also be loaded

 ![](images/question-image4.png)

-The Json data for the above question is as the following.
+The Json data for the above question is as follows.

 ```json
 {